department-of-veterans-affairs/vets-design-system-documentation/src/_components/process-list.md

 ### Additional accessibility considerations for VA

 * **Don't use headings alone.** Each step should have both a heading and content that helps describe the step in more detail.
+* **Use eyebrow status for update.** When using a process list that has a status update the eyebrow feature is required for accessibility.

 {% include _component-checklist.html component_name=page.web-component %}